juanpabloaj/who_is_hiring_hacker_news/README.md

 If the variables are available, the module will check the post of hacker news periodically, if it finds a comment with a mention of one of your technologies of interest, you are going to receive a telegram notification with a short description and the job description link.

 It uses a SQLite table to save the sent notifications and avoid sending them twice.
+The migrations are applied when the app start.

 To avoid sending too many messages to the Telegram API, it sends one message per second to Telegram, check `lib/who_is_hiring/telegramer.ex` for more details.